-TIP: The Budapest card, which can be bought for 5 different durations + a 72-hour card for children provides you lots of opportunity to save on admission fees not to mention the unlimited use of the public transport network
+TIP: The Budapest card, which can be bought for 5 different durations and a 72-hour Budapest card Plus with additional goodies besides the other 5 cards offer.
+The tourist card allows you to save on admission fees not to mention the unlimited use of the public transport network.

 There are many hotels and other types of accommodation in Budapest offering lodging to every taste and budget.

 - in a lavish palace hotel like the New York Palace Boscolo Hotel, the Four Seasons Gresham Palace, or